dbeley/mpdscrobble/README.md

 ```
 pip install mpdscrobble
-mkdir -p ~/.config/mpdscrobble
-curl https://raw.githubusercontent.com/dbeley/mpdscrobble/main/mpdscrobble.example.conf > ~/.config/mpdscrobble/mpdscrobble.conf
 mpdscrobble -h
 ```
+You will then need to create a config file (see *Configuration* section).

-If you need the systemd-service, you will have to install it manually (see *Scheduling* section).
+If you want the systemd-service, you will have to install it manually (see *Scheduling* section).

 ### Run from source

 #### First method

 ```
 git clone https://github.com/dbeley/mpdscrobble
 cd mpdscrobble
-python setup.py install
+python setup.py install --user
 mpdscrobble -h
 ```